PhilWeb drives Okada’s online gaming shift

 The platform is expected to offer an improved customer engagement beyond Okada Manila’s physical property while opening up new income channels within the regulated online gaming ecosystem.

-Okada Manila, along with other land-based operators, races to secure a foothold in online gaming amid shifting player demand.
+Okada Manila, along with other land-based operators, is racing to secure a foothold in online gaming amid shifting player demand.

 OKADA PLAY is being positioned as a premium challenger brand, leveraging Okada’s high-end image and PhilWeb’s expertise in regulated gaming systems.